Futarimiti/ferrum.nvim/readme.md

     <C-[><C-W><C-K>i:r<CR><C-\><C-N><C-W><C-J>i

-What that does is to take you out of current working buffer, enters the GHCi session, reloads everything, and go back to where you were.
+What that does is to take you out of current working buffer, enters the GHCi session, reloads everything, and return to where you were.
 I'm not having fun typing that every time a change is made, neither are my pinkies.
 Time to make a change.